Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version

-After chronic lymphocytic leukemia has been diagnosed, tests are done to find out how far the cancer has spread in the blood and bone marrow.
+After chronic lymphocytic leukemia has been diagnosed, tests are done to find out whether the cancer has spread.

 Staging is the process used to find out how far the cancer has spread.
 In chronic lymphocytic leukemia (CLL), the leukemia cells may spread from the blood and bone marrow to other parts of the body, such as the lymph nodes, liver, and spleen.
 It is important to know whether the leukemia cells have spread in order to plan the best treatment.

 - Chest x-ray: An x-ray of the organs and bones inside the chest.
 An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body, such as the lymph nodes.

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the neck, chest, abdomen, pelvis, and lymph nodes, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This test is used in patients with many swollen lymph nodes throughout the body.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
 If a PET-CT scan is not available, a CT scan alone may be done.

 The following stages are used for chronic lymphocytic leukemia:

 In stage 0 chronic lymphocytic leukemia, there are too many lymphocytes in the blood, but there are no other signs or symptoms of leukemia.
 Stage 0 chronic lymphocytic leukemia is indolent (slow-growing).

 In stage IV chronic lymphocytic leukemia, there are too many lymphocytes in the blood and too few platelets.
 The lymph nodes, liver, or spleen may be larger than normal and there may be too few red blood cells.